 Being open to house sitting has enabled me to stay in cities like Sydney, Perth, Aukland, and Mount Maunganui for long periods of time that I otherwise wouldn’t have been able to afford.
 These destinations have reputations for having very high accommodation costs.

-Trustedhousesitters is the top house sitting and pet sitting website.
+Trusted Housesitters is the top house-sitting and pet-sitting website.
+Goats On The Road readers receive an automatic 20% off the membership fee using this link.
 Have a look at the jobs available here!

 2. Free Accommodation in Exchange for Work with Workaway

 Workaway is a global work exchange program in which you work 3-4 hours a day for a host and in return, you receive free accommodation in exchange for work and often some free meals.

 This is their philosophy:

 “A few hours honest help per day in exchange for food and accommodation and an opportunity to learn about the local lifestyle and community, with friendly hosts in varying situations and surroundings”

 Hosts are wide-ranging, so you’ll find opportunities such as looking after private houses, working on farms, servicing guesthouses or taking care of holiday resorts.

 In New Zealand, my partner and I used the Workaway website to find our placement at a Holiday Park in the rugged Catlins region.

 We worked for a few hours a day in the morning, doing jobs such as cleaning chalets, and servicing the campsite areas and I even worked in their organic cafe & restaurant.

 In return, we received free accommodation staying in one of their cabins and we received free food supplies, to cook our own meals.